EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 '--mount type=tmpfs,destination=/run'
 ```

-A `ces-run` `opt-file.txt` can include these and other options required:
+A `ces-run` `opt-file.txt` can include these and other options required, as follows:

 ```text
 -p 8787:8787